 - Township zone.

 Accepted development, if complying with the identified requirements, does not require Council approval.
-Assessment is still required to ensure the development meets the identified criteria specified in the relevant codes.
-You will not need anything in writing from Council to commence your house project, provided you carry out a self-assessment to make sure you comply with the acceptable outcomes of the Dwelling house code.
+Assessment is required to ensure the development meets the identified criteria specified in the relevant codes.
+You will not need anything in writing from Council to commence your house project, provided you:

-Overlays on your site and a neighbourhood plan may add design requirements or considerations, e.g. significant vegetation, waterways and traditional building design elements, because of your site's unique features or location.
+Overlays on your site and a neighbourhood plan may add design requirements or matters to be considered.
+These include significant vegetation, waterways and traditional building design elements, because of your site's unique features or location.

 Traditional building character overlay

-To save the cost of a separate building application at a later date, you should think about including details of any sheds, garages, carports, or other structures you have in mind with your application.
+You can save the cost of a separate building application at a later date, by including details of other structures you have in mind.
+These can include sheds, garages, carports, or other structures.
 These are often subject to building approval if constructed separately.

 If a planning application is required, this type of development may be suitable for fast-tracked assessment using the RiskSMART process.